De | En

 European Journal of Work and Organizational Psychology

-(Deutsch) A study of 494 employees nested in workgroups from 19 diferent organizations revealed group identification to be an important factor influencing work-related bullying at both the individual and the group level.
-Results show that the more employees identified with their group, the less likely they were victims of bullying, which is in line with previous social identity-based analyses of work stress...
+A study of 494 employees nested in workgroups from 19 diferent organizations revealed group identification to be an important factor influencing work-related bullying at both the individual and the group level.
+Results show that the more employees identified with their...

 Within-person Variation in Affective Commitment to Teams: Where It Comes From and Why It Matters